What Height Should You Mow Your Central Texas Grass?

 Mowing Bermuda Grass

-For those with Bermuda grass, check out some of our pro advice on mowing it the summer.
+For those with Bermuda grass, check out some of our pro advice for cutting the lawn.

 - The best height to keep your Bermuda grass is between two and two-and-a-half inches